aaron-human/RoboExplore/doc/GameIdeas.md

 ---
 * Perhaps have **several crises** that the world has gone through.
 And you're just seeing the latest?
 * Maybe the creators aren't human?
+* Have a plot point being that you go in and release a dangerous creature.
+It runs around terrorizing others.

 Idea for the starting area: You're a cleaning bot in a locked down residential area.
 Spend some time running around the safety before spotting a playful robot that modifies you (upgrades!).
 You deal with some mini-boss, then containment is breached.
 You're told to flee right by the intercom.
 If you go the other way, gray goo eats you.
 Escapeing to the right basically beings the game (welcome to the (fairly) open world).